sagemath/trac_to_gh/Issue 7688.md

 # Issue 7688: remove byte-compiled files from the sage source distribution

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7688

 Original creator: was